Health Protection (Coronavirus, International Travel) (England) Regulations 2020: Exempt countries and territories

+The colour-coding is based on the final legally-binding regulations – ignoring government 'guidelines' and political statements – as enacted prior to the repeal of the rules on 17 May 2021.
+These are subject to a variety of exceptions, summarised below.

-Travellers entering England from any place that is not listed in this table must self-isolate.
+Travellers entering England from any place not listed in this table had to self-isolate.

 Transitional rules

-A passenger who arrives in the UK from a country which is later removed from the exemption list does not then need to self-isolate.
-A passenger who arrives in the UK from a country which later becomes exempt must still complete their 14-day self-isolation.
+A passenger who arrived in the UK from a country which was later removed from the exemption list did not then need to self-isolate.
+A passenger who arrived in the UK from a country which later became exempt still had to complete their 14-day self-isolation.

 Exempt classes of traveller

-Certain classes of traveller, particularly those who need to cross the border for work purposes, are exempt from self-isolation or subject to modified requirements.
-These include, subject to a complex variety of conditions:
+Certain classes of traveller, particularly those who need to cross the border for work purposes, were exempt from self-isolation or subject to modified requirements.
+These included, subject to a complex variety of conditions: